-Mountain Biking – Sri Lanka has several paradises and havens for mountain biking enthusiasts, including the Hill Country, waiting to be discovered on holidays Sri Lanka.
+Mountain Biking – Sri Lanka has several paradises and havens for mountain biking enthusiasts, including the Hill Country, waiting to be discovered.

-The best time to go trekking in Sri Lanka is during July or August, where you will bear witness to the parade of golden caskets and the corresponding festival in the Temple of the Tooth in Kandy, a prime trekking location in Sri Lanka.
+The best time to go trekking is during July or August, where you will bear witness to the parade of golden caskets and the corresponding festival in the Temple of the Tooth in Kandy, a prime trekking location.

 Ideal months for animal wildlife viewing vary from park to park.
 For example, if you wish to see birds, the best time will be anywhere within February to July as this is the time that the migrant birds are in the park.
 In some parks, it is ideal to visit from February until June when water supply starts becoming low and animals start appearing and competing for water.
 Some parks who have turtles advise the same period in order to observe female turtles up on the beach.
 Crocodiles and deer are easily spotted during the months of October and December.

 - When mountain biking, be sure to bring ample water supply or energy drinks.
 There are some wayside shops.